Two Witnesses

 Why will people rejoice over their deaths?

-“When they finish their testimony, the beast that ascends out of the bottomless pit will make war against them, overcome them, and kill them.
+After the two witnesses complete their 3½-year ministry of preaching the gospel to the entire world, their divine protection will be removed and they will be killed.“When they finish their testimony, the beast that ascends out of the bottomless pit will make war against them, overcome them, and kill them.
 And their dead bodies will lie in the street of the great city which spiritually is called Sodom and Egypt, where also our Lord was crucified.
 Then those from the peoples, tribes, tongues, and nations will see their dead bodies three-and-a-half days, and not allow their dead bodies to be put into graves.
 And those who dwell on the earth will rejoice over them, make merry, and send gifts to one another, because these two prophets tormented those who dwell on the earth” (Revelation 11:7-10).

 Why will the world rejoice over their deaths?
 Most in the world will not like their message of repentance.
 People do not want to be told that what they are doing is wrong, that they are sinning and need to change.
 They will be angry because of the plagues being brought on them as punishments for not repenting of their sins, and they will blame the two witnesses for the torment so many will suffer.